 Five video games to try: from simple games of skill to fantasy worlds

 There’s a reason this physics-based game has spawned dozens of spin-offs and a movie.
-Even David Cameron is addicted to it.
 Just fire the birds at the pigs.
 (Smartphone/tablet/Mac/PC)

 Simple yet addictive puzzle game – perfect for timewasting.
 Its maker, Popcap, is the master of this style of game: also try Plants vs Zombies and Peggle.
 (Smartphones/tablets/Mac/PC/Nintendo DS/Xbox 360/Facebook).